joshcarp/docs.buf.build/docs/bsr/studio.md

 import Image from '@site/src/components/Image'; import Mermaid from "@site/src/components/Mermaid";

-# Buf Studio: An interactive web UI for gRPC and Protobuf

 ## Overview

 [Buf Studio](https://studio.buf.build) is an interactive web UI for all your